twallema/pySODM/docs/enzyme_kinetics.md

 1440    NaN    NaN    NaN  21.02   0.25
 ```

-We'll load the datasets using a `for` statement and immediately extract three [inputs to our log posterior probability function](optimization.md): 1) The Glucose Laurate Ester data in `data`, 2) the measurement error as the arguments of our log likelihood function `log_likelihood_fnc_args` and 3) the initial concentrations used in the experiment in `initial_states`.
-We will also construct the list of model states to match our datasets to (`states`) and we'll use a Gaussian log likelihood function for every dataset because we have a measurement error for every datapoint.
-There is thus no need to analyze the mean-variance ratio as we did in the [simple SIR tutorial](workflow.md).
+To perform an optimization of the parameters, a [log posterior probability function](optimization.md) must be setup.
+We'll load the datasets using a `for` statement and immediately extract three inputs to our log posterior probability function: 1) The Glucose Laurate Ester data as `data`, 2) the measurement error as the arguments of the log likelihood function `log_likelihood_fnc_args` and 3) the initial concentrations used in the experiment in `initial_states`.
+We will also construct the list of model states to match our datasets to (`states`), which is a list containing eight instances of the Ester state `'Es'`.

+For each measurement of the Glucose Laurate ester concentration an error is available.
+There is thus no need to analyze the mean-variance ratio as we did in the [simple SIR tutorial](workflow.md) to find an appropriate likelihood function.
+We'll use a Gaussian likelihood function and use the *sigma* column of our dataset as the arguments of the log likelihood function.

 ```python
 from pySODM.optimization.objective_functions import ll_gaussian